-Complete Hibernate 3.0 Tutorial
+Complete Hibernate 3.0 and Hibernate 4 Tutorial

 This tutorial provide step by step instructions on using Hibernate 3.0.
 Hibernate is popular open source object relational mapping tool for Java platform.
 It provides powerful, ultra-high performance object/relational persistence and query service for Java.
 Hibernate lets you develop persistent classes following common Java idiom - including association, inheritance, polymorphism, composition and the Java collections framework.
 The Hibernate Query Language, designed as a "minimal" object-oriented extension to SQL, provides an elegant bridge between the object and relational worlds.
 Hibernate also allows you to express queries using native SQL or Java-based Criteria and Example queries.
 Hibernate is now the most popular object/relational mapping solution for Java.
 Download Source Code Example of tutorial